 Use any type of stone you wish.
 However, keep these in mind when choosing.
 If you use large stones, filling your baskets will take extra time and arduous.
 Large stones require individual placement, and can be rather difficult.

 By choosing a finer welded wire mesh for the basket you can simply pour smaller stones in.
 This makes it quicker and easier.
 Smaller stones can save time on do-it-yourself projects and money if hiring a contractor.

 When planning the height of your project, consider both your own requirements and any building restrictions that may be in place in your neighborhood and/or your town.
 Know the restrictions:

 How far must to set a boundary fence from the street and the allowed height.
 You want to avoid undoing a heavy, stone-filled gabion basket fence due to compliance issues..

-Before starting your project, think about any services and amenities you may want to include in your plan.
-For example, you may want to include a water feature or lighting.
 If so, you need to plan ahead the proper locations for the wiring and plumbing within the fence.
 You don’t want to undo something after the fact.

 Steps Taken To Build Gabion Baskets

 As with any landscaping project, begin by preparing the ground.
 Mark off the area you intend to use precisely and be sure to clear all grass, weeds, stones and other objects that might make the foundation uneven.

 Level it completely so work proceeds unhampered.
 Having a completely clean, level working surface will make aligning and filling baskets easier.

 Lay reinforced concrete strip footings.
 Make footing about 16“ wide by 16“ deep.
 Be sure to check local ordinances to determine the exact sizes and dimensions acceptable in your area.